-- Completion of minimum of 24 credits or two full semesters at Immaculata University. - Immaculata transcript with GPA of 3.0 or higher on a 4.0 scale.
-Minimum of C+ in all required science courses.
-Required science courses must be taken within five years of admission. - Two (2) letters of recommendation from: teacher(s), coach(es), employer(s), or counselor(s). - Essay explaining the choice to pursue a career in Nursing. - Submission of the Immaculata University application: - Current CAPS students meet with the CAPS advisor and complete the application for the CUS at www.immaculata.edu/apply - Current CUS students interested in admission to the Division of Nursing complete the application process in consultation with the Director of Advising and Academic Sucess. - Evidence of legal authorization to work for any employer in the United States. \ - All Internal transfer applicants are reviewed by the Division of Nursing Admissions and Progression Committee.
+- Completion of minimum of 24 credits or two full semesters at Immaculata University. - Immaculata transcript with GPA of 3.0 or higher on a 4.0 scale. - In addition to meeting the general University requirements, all science courses must be completed with a grade of "C+" or better.
+Required science courses must be taken within five years of admissions.
+Students are permitted only two attempts to complete a science course successfully and it must be completed at Immaculata University.
+A withdrawal is considered an attempt. - Two (2) letters of recommendation from: teacher(s), coach(es), employer(s), or counselor(s). - Essay explaining the choice to pursue a career in Nursing. - Submission of the Immaculata University application: - Current CAPS students meet with the CAPS advisor and complete the application for the CUS at www.immaculata.edu/apply - Current CUS students interested in admission to the Division of Nursing complete the application process in consultation with the Director of Advising and Academic Success. - Evidence of legal authorization to work for any employer in the United States. - All Internal transfer applicants are reviewed by the Division of Nursing Admissions and Progression Committee.